Alfred Ceramic Art Museum at Alfred University

 In the late spring of 2014 construction began on a building, designed by Kallmann, McKinnell and Wood of Boston, to house the ceramic art museum and, as a result, a completely new era for ceramic art at Alfred was initiated.
 Renamed Alfred Ceramic Art Museum by the Board of Trustees in February 2015 this new state of the art facility is the gift of visionary patron of the arts Marlin Miller (Dr. Marlin Miller, Jr. Alfred University alumnus ’54, HD ’89).
 Alfred Ceramic Art Museum at Alfred University is now established as a new initiative under the directorial leadership of ceramic artist and educator Wayne Higby.
 The museum features an expanded educational mission as well as a commitment to enrich the artistic and scholarly dimensions of ceramic art while celebrating the visual arts in their entirety.

-The Museum is open in its new location, on the corner of Main and Pines Streets as of Friday, October 28 with an exhibition entitled Core Sample.
-Click here for information on visiting the Museum.
+The Museum is located on the northeast corner of Main and Pine Streets on the Alfred University campus.
+View more information on exhibitions or visiting the Museum.
 Museum membership information is available online, or by contacting Alfred Ceramic Art Museum, Membership Office, New York State College of Ceramics at Alfred University, Alfred, New York 14802.
-Benefits to members include a subscription to the annual Museum newsletter, "Ceramophile," and invitations to celebrate special exhibitions and educational programs, and invitations to participate in Museum-sponsored trips.
-For more information phone 607-871-2421 or write Email Us
+Benefits to members include free admission to the museum, 10% off catalog purchases, a subscription to the annual Museum newsletter, "Ceramophile," and invitations to celebrate special exhibitions and educational programs, and invitations to participate in Museum-sponsored trips.
+For more information phone 607-871-2421 or email us.